 |Deputy Title IX Coordinators|

-Dean of Students and
+Associate Dean of Students and

-Assistant Director Residence Life
+Director of Residence Life

-Director, Health Center
+|Holzer Student Health Center